About the Books

 Rocky Boiman

-former NFL linebacker, host on 700WLW in Cincinnati, college football analyst for ESPN, author of Rocky's Rules
+former NFL linebacker, host on 700WLW, college football analyst for ESPN, author of Rocky's Rules

 Amy Shuck